MyCryptoHQ/support.mycrypto.com/src/content/getting-started/getting-started-new.md

 <li>  Recover or reset your password.  </li>
 <li>  Reverse, cancel, or refund transactions.  </li>
 <li>  Freeze accounts.  </li>
+<li>  **We do not store any of your information, so we can not access any information besides what is publicly available on the blockchain. <li>
 </ul>

 <h3>